Wilaak/Route2/README.md

 ## Middleware

 Middleware inspect and filter HTTP requests entering your application.
-You can imagine them as a series of functions that your application has to go through before reaching the main function.
+You can imagine them as a series of layers that your application has to go through before hitting the main part.
 For instance, authentication middleware can redirect unauthenticated users to a login screen, while allowing authenticated users to proceed.
-Middleware can also handle tasks like logging incoming requests.

 >**Note**: Middleware only run if a route is found.

 ### Registering Middleware

-You may register middleware by using the `before()` and `after()` methods.
+You may register a middleware by using the `before()` and `after()` methods.
 Routes added after this method call will inherit the middleware.
-You may also assign a middleware to a specific route by using the named argument `before` and `after`:
+You may also assign a middleware to a specific route by using the named arguments `before` and `after`:

 ```php
 // Runs before the route callback